Uniswap/org-v1/src/pages/docs/v2/06-smart-contract-integration/05-using-flash-swaps.md

 ## Multi-Token

 In the case where the token withdrawn is _not_ the token returned (i.e. DAI was requested in the flash swap, and WETH was returned, or vice versa), the fee simplifies to the simple swap case.
-This means that the standard `getAmountIn` pricing function should be used to calculate e.g. the amount of WETH that must be returned in exchange for the amount of DAI that was requested out.
+This means that the standard `getAmountIn` pricing function should be used to calculate e.g., the amount of WETH that must be returned in exchange for the amount of DAI that was requested out.

-This fee calculation is an excellent reason to use Uniswap flash swaps - if you pay for your flash swap in the corresponding pair token, it's free!
+This type of fee calculation gives a slight advantage to the caller, as the fee derived from repayment in a corresponding token will always be slightly less than the fee derived from a direct token repayment, as a result of the difference between a `getAmountIn` calculation and its corresponding `amountOut`.

 ## Single-Token